 If you have not already done so, I recommend that you go back to yesterday’s blog post from the Law Office of Bryan Fagan, PLLC, and read our thoughts on bankruptcy and its potential impact on divorce.
-These are two processes that should not be rushed into, and that is why we are choosing to focus some of our blogging efforts on it for this week.
+These two processes should not be rushed into, which is why we are choosing to focus some of our blogging efforts on them for this week.

 We left off yesterday with me posing a situation to you all: what happens when you and your spouse are in the middle of a divorce, and you get word that your spouse has filed for bankruptcy as well.
 On top of having another legal case to worry yourself with, what happens with your divorce in the meantime?

 The period for which your divorce will be paused depends on the type of bankruptcy case your spouse has engaged in.
-A chapter 13 bankruptcy means a reorganization of your spouse’s debts, and that can take up to five years to occur.
+A chapter 13 bankruptcy means reorganizing your spouse’s debts, which can take up to five years to occur.
 A chapter 7 bankruptcy, on the other hand, is typically more expeditious but can take a long time as well if the trustee in your spouse’s case takes their time to determine which assets to approve for sale and which ones to abandon.

 Issues regarding your child in your divorce can proceed during a bankruptcy.

 Not all issues in your divorce are paused during the time of the bankruptcy.
 Non-property matters, i.e., issues related to your child, are allowed to proceed.
 This means that child custody, child support, and other portions of your divorce like this will go on as usual.
-A motion can be filed to request that the stay be imposed on your divorce case by the bankruptcy court in order so that you and your spouse can continue with your divorce.
+A motion can be filed to request that the bankruptcy court impose the stay on your divorce case so that you and your spouse can continue with your divorce.

 If the judge granted a stay in the bankruptcy case, all jurisdiction is vested again within your family law court.
 This means that the divorce can proceed in all areas.
 I should be clear that this is the only process you can achieve a completed divorce while a bankruptcy action is also pending.
 If for some reason, the stay was not lifted and your divorce proceeded anyways, the trustee in your bankruptcy case would not be bound by any of the decisions of the family law court regarding the property.
 This could lead to all of your efforts in the divorce being for naught.